Abdol-Aziz Mirza Farmanfarmaian: Biography

-Abdol Aziz Farman-Farmaian was born is Shiraz in 1920 as the tenth son to Prince Abdol-Hossein Mirza Farmanfarma, at the time Governor General of the province of Shiraz.

-In 1928, at the age of 8 he was sent to school in France, where he remained for his primary, and secondary school at Lycée Michelet in Paris until 1938.
+Abdol Aziz Farman-Farmaian was born in Shiraz in 1920 as the tenth son to Prince Abdol-Hossein Mirza Farmanfarma, at the time Governor General of the province of Shiraz.
+In 1928, at the age of 8, he was sent to school in France, where he remained for his primary and secondary school at Lycée Michelet in Paris until 1938.
 A brief trip to Iran during the short summer of 1935 was his first contact as an adolescent with his family.

 His Baccalaureate degree was received in 1938.
-Abdol Aziz Farman-Farmaian and three other brothers were extremely lucky that their father, Prince Abdol Hossein Mirza, Had organized for them as guardian Mr. Desiré Roustan a leading French philosopher and writer.
-They in fact owe to him a happy childhood and excellent education away from home.
+Abdol Aziz Farman-Farmaian and three other brothers were extremely lucky that their father, Prince Abdol Hossein Mirza, had organized for them as guardian Mr. Desiré Roustan, a leading French philosopher and writer.
+They owe him a happy childhood and an excellent education away from home.
 Architectural studies were initiated in the École Spéciale d'Architecture, where he started to prepare for the Beaux Arts School.
-The onset of World War II broke the continuity of his studies and had to leave for Iran in 1940 where he stayed until 1945.
-During this period of worldwide uncertainty he worked at different jobs such as: Teheran Municipality, Karnsaks, and the Ministry of Culture (Vezarate Pishehonar).
+The onset of World War II broke the continuity of his studies, and he had to leave for Iran in 1940, where he stayed until 1945.
+During this period of worldwide uncertainty, he worked at different jobs such as: Tehran Municipality, Karnsaks, and the Ministry of Culture (Vezarate Pishehonar).

-In 1942 he married with Leila Gharagozlou and formed a family having a son.
+In 1942, he married Leila Gharagozlou and formed a family, having a son.

-After the end of World War II Abdol Aziz Farman-Farmaian came back to Paris with his family to continue his studies and was admitted at the Atelier of Mr. Nicot at the world-famous Ecole des Beaux Arts where he received his degree in 1950.
+After the end of World War II, Abdol Aziz Farman-Farmaian came back to Paris with his family to continue his studies and was admitted to the Atelier of Mr. Nicot at the world-famous Ecole des Beaux Arts where he received his degree in 1950.
 The final project presented as his thesis was the design for a modern caravanserai to be situated in southern Iran.
 This project received the prize for the best thesis (diploma) of the year.